Applying for Financial Assistance

 Do I have to report an address change to the Office of Student Financial Assistance?

-Yes.
-All changes made to your address or name need to be reported to the Office of Student Financial Assistance.
-Students must also report their address change to the Office of Records and Registration.
-Students may update their address online via the Records and Registration link from the TCNJ website.
+No. All changes made to your address or name need to be reported to the Office of Records and Registration.
+Students may update their address online via their PAWS portal.

 Disbursement